-Day 2: Boca Soledad—Whale Watching
+Day 3: Boca Soledad—Gray Whale Watching

-cruises northward across the bay to reach the southern end of the Hull Canal, an inland channel flanked by mangroves.
+During the night, Sea Lion cruises up the bay to reach the southern end of the Hull Canal, an inland channel flanked by mangroves.
 Our destination at the top of the channel is Boca Soledad, one of Baja's best whale viewing areas, where we anchor for the next three days.
-This afternoon, we'll have our first opportunity for whale watching inside the protected waters flanked by slender barrier islands.
-Leaving our marine base camp, we board excursion skiffs to travel easily and unobtrusively among the whales.
-Our naturalist expedition staff is by your side to interpret all you experience.
+This afternoon, we make our first whale-watching excursion inside these waters protected by slender barrier islands.
+Via rigid inflatable skiffs, we cruise easily and unobtrusively among the whales.
+Our naturalist expedition staff is by your side to interpret all the elements of the whales' behavior.
 The ship's professional photography instructor is also on hand to help you get the best possible whale shots.
-Later on, there's also time to explore the wild beach, looking for the exquisite seashells commonly on display.
+Later on, there's time to explore the wild beach, looking for seashells that are abundant in the region.

-Day 3: Whale Watching at Boca Soledad
+Day 4: Whale Watching at Boca Soledad

-Spend the morning on another whale-watching outing in Boca Soledad before returning to the National Geographic Sea Lion for the journey southward this afternoon to Rehusa Channel.
-The best view is from the sundeck as we cruise slowly back down the Hull Canal, though we'll stop in transit to hop into kayaks and Zodiacs for a more intimate view on our environs.
-The narrow passage offers up-close views of this important mangrove habitat, and we'll see a wide variety of birdlife that thrives here.
+Spend the morning on another whale-watching outing in Boca Soledad before returning to the National Geographic Sea Lion for the journey southward to Rehusa Channel.
+The best view is from the sundeck as we cruise slowly back down the Hull Canal.
+Partway through our transit, we stop to hop into kayaks and Zodiacs for a more intimate view on our environs.
+The narrow passage offers close-up views of this important mangrove habitat, and we'll see a wide variety of birdlife that thrives here.
 Keep an eye out for grebes, pelicans, cormorants, terns, great blue herons, magnificent frigatebirds, ibis, whimbrels and willets.
-It’s not unusual to see 40 species of birds in just one day along these fertile shorelines where many refuel for their migratory destinations ahead.
+It’s not unusual to see 40 species of birds in just one day along this shoreline where many refuel for their migratory destinations ahead.

-Day 5: Rehusa Channel—Whale Watching / San Carlos
+Day 6: Rehusa Channel—Whale Watching / San Carlos

-has reached Rehusa Channel at the southern entrance to Magdalena Bay this morning, another premier location for whale watching.
+Sea Lion has reached Rehusa Channel at the southern entrance to Magdalena Bay this morning, another premier location for whale watching.
 Mating behavior is often on display here, with vigorous males sometimes putting on quite a show.
-We'll once again take to the Zodiacs for observation at close range.
+Once again, take to the Zodiacs for observation at close range.
 We also make a special stop to view a massive frigatebird colony on Isla Magdalena.
 Later this evening, Sea Lion makes the return voyage to Puerto San Carlos, where we spend the night.

-Day 6: San Carlos / Loreto / Depart
+Day 7: San Carlos / Loreto / Depart